Impacts of aspect ratio on task accuracy in parallel coordinates: Results

-Fig. \ref{fig:vt_accuracy_predicted} shows marginal probability of an accurate response by AR and sample size.
+Fig. \ref{fig:vt_accuracy_predicted} shows marginal probability of an accurate response by aspect ratio and sample size for the population (see supplementary for table of values).
+Predictions are marginal, evaluated at specific factor levels (e.g., sample size = 10, 40 or 160, aspect ratio), with other covariates held at representative values.
 For all sample sizes, AR 1 is most accurate.
-There is strong evidence for a substantial reduction in accuracy at AR 0.25 and 4 (supporting \textbf{H2.2}), with some limited evidence for a reduction in accuracy at AR 0.5 and 1.
-The expected probability of accurate responses does appear to interact with both AR and sample size.
-There is good evidence for a substantial reduction in accuracy at AR 2 compared to AR 1, but no apparent reduction at AR 0.5 for a sample size of 40.
+There is strong evidence for a substantial reduction in accuracy at AR 0.25 (size 10 OR 0.17; size 20 OR 0.09; size 40 OR 0.22) and 4 (size 10 OR 0.13; size 20 OR 0.39; size 40 OR 0.1) which are unlikely to be due to chance (see table \ref{tab:task_b_t_test}), supporting \textbf{H2.2}.
+There is some very limited evidence for a reduction in accuracy at AR 0.5 and 1 for sample size 10 (OR 0.55).
+The expected probability of accurate responses does appear to interact with both aspect ratio and sample size.
+There is good evidence for a substantial reduction in accuracy at AR 2 compared to AR 1 for sample size 40 (OR 0.28, $p$ 5.3 x 10\textsuperscript{-4}), but no apparent reduction at AR 0.5 (OR 1.08).
 This asymmetry is not apparent for sample sizes 10 or 20.